gomoob/oauth.js/README.md

 # Release history

 ## 0.2.0 (2015-11-XX)
+ * **BREAKING CHANGE** Now the Backbone request manager use `AuthStatus` objects the same was as the Angular request manager.
+It implies that the structure of the object stored on the storage changes and is more detailed.
+Also it means that now with Backbone the `OAuth.login(...)` method receives an `AuthStatus` object instead of a "raw" JSON response object ;
  * **BREAKING CHANGE** Remove the `storage` configuration option and prefer the new `storageManager` option instead ;
  * **BREAKING CHANGE** Remove the `storageKey` configuration option, now users have to explicitly instanciate an `OAuth.Storage.WebStorage` storage manager if they want to configure a specific storage key ;